SiteWorks General FAQs

 If the SiteWorks site needs to be withdrawn for some reason the Site Builder redirection can be switched off.

-This redirection service will be retained for around 2 months following the withdrawal of the Site Builder service.
+This redirection service will be retained for 3 months following the withdrawal of the Site Builder service.
 After that time the site will be backed up and removed.
-An earlier renewal date can be requested.
+An earlier removal date can be requested.

 We recommend contacting sites that have links to your Site Builder site advising them to update them to SiteWorks links.
 See below for on how to address this.